sgttwld/sgttwld.github.io/ls2/slides/kernels.md

 <div style="margin-top: 30px;"></div>

 <div class="comment">
-<b>Note:</b> In exercises for this section you will use these results to create simulations for linear and nonlinear Support Vector Machines.
+<b>Note:</b> In the exercises for this section you will use these results to create simulations for linear and nonlinear Support Vector Machines.
 You can view my implementations <a target="_blank" href="https://share.streamlit.io/sgttwld/learningsystems2/InstanceBasedLearning/streamlit_app.py">here</a>.
 </b>
 </div>